sydney-machine-learning/crater-identification/README.md

 │       └── test/
 ```

 Each image should have a corresponding YOLO-format label file in the `labels/` folder.
+The Mars images were originally too large and unprocessed, whereas the Moon images were already processed but too small.
+The Mars images were cropped, resized and annotated, and the Moon images were enlarged by adding black borders as padding and re-annotated.
+The annotations were done manually using LabelImg before exporting in YOLO format.

 Make sure all three folders (`Resnet50model/Dataset/`, `CNNmodel/Dataset/`, and `YOLOmodel/Dataset/`) follow this structure.

 > CNN and ResNet50 share the same dataset structure, so you can copy the same folder into both.